sybrew/the-seo-framework/readme.txt

 		* "When these options are filled in, Facebook might link your Facebook profile to be followed and liked when your post or page is shared."
 			* Now is: "When these options are filled in, Facebook might link the Facebook profile to be followed and liked when your post or page is shared."
 			* Not yours: They're now general options.
+		* "Some Search Engines output the publishing date and modified date next to the search results.
+These help Search Engines find new content and could impact the SEO value."
+			* Now is: "Some social sites output the published date and modified date in the sharing snippet."
+			* Inaccurate: Search Engines don't use this, at all.
+They use Structured Data.
+	* **Removed:**
+		* "It's recommended on posts, but it's not recommended on pages unless you modify or create new pages frequently."
+			* No longer applicable.
+		/
+		* TODO? also inaccurate!
+"Because you only publish the Home Page once, Search Engines might think your website is outdated.
+This can be prevented by disabling the following options".

 * **For developers:**
 	* **Added:**